-Do you know what to include in a quarantine plan?
-It is now a legal requirement for all people who enter Canada to isolate themselves from others for 14 days.
-So you need to create a plan to meet requirements such as immediately traveling to your place of isolation, and showing how you plan to get essentials.
+What to include in a quarantine plan is important to consider before you arrive in Canada.
+It’s a legal requirement for all people who enter Canada to prepare a quarantine plan and isolate for 14 days.
+Your plan must include how you will travel to your place of isolation, and how you plan to get living essentials.
 But what else should you consider?
-Find out why a plan is essential and how you can meet the quarantine requirement.
+Find out why a plan is essential and how you can meet the requirements.

 With a well thought out plan, you can avoid serious penalties.
 And because you will be unable to leave your quarantine location, you must prepare so that you have essentials such as food and medication.